astralfrontier/astralfrontier.org-OLD/src/review/time-of-eve.md

     url: http://tvtropes.org/pmwiki/pmwiki.php/Anime/TimeOfEve
 ---

-"Time of Eve" is a six-episode anime.
-Each episode is only 15 minutes long, including credits.
-Despite that, it manages to have a strong impact.
+"Time of Eve" is a six-episode series.
+Each episode is 15 minutes.

-The time is the near future.
-The place is "probably Japan".
-Humanoid androids, apparently emotionless, are distinguishable from humans by a holographic ring over their heads.
-They serve as housekeepers, teachers, and workers.
+In the near future, "probably in Japan", society uses humanoid androids as housekeepers, teachers, and workers.
+The androids are seemingly emotionless.
+Newer models are indistinguishable from humans without holographic rings over their heads.

-They obey Asimov's Three Laws of Robotics, and the consequences (practical and emotional) of these laws are central to most of the stories.
+Robots obey Asimov's [Three Laws of Robotics].
+The practical and emotional consequences of these laws are central to each of the stories.

-Rikuo, a schoolboy, and his friend Masaki happen across the "Time of Eve", an underground cafe, which has one rule:
+Schoolboys Rikuo and Masaki happen across a mysterious underground cafe called the "Time of Eve", which has one rule:
 "Within this establishment,
 there shall be no distinction between humans and robots".
-If Asimov's Three Laws govern robot behavior, this law strongly shapes and influences the human visitors' behavior.
 "Who here is a robot and who here is human?" the two boys wonder, and try to discover the answer without outright breaking the law of the cafe.
 And as the series progresses, Rikuo - and perhaps Masaki - learn to ask another important question:
 "Does it matter?"

-Rikuo himself has a family android, called "Sammy", whose growing humanity fascinates him.
-Masaki's relationship to the robots is more complicated, because of the people who helped raise him (both flesh and metal).
+Rikuo has a family android, called "Sammy", whose growing humanity fascinates him.
+Masaki's relationship with robots is more complicated, because of the people who helped raise him (both flesh and metal).
 The regulars of the cafe all have their own secrets, sometimes keeping them even from each other, sometimes sharing them or having them exposed.

-The series has a lot of heart for six stories told in a 90-minute time span.
+### What works

 The characters have recognizable and believable motivations.
 The secrets they keep are logical, and their reactions to revelation are heartbreaking or heartwarming or both.
+The Three Laws aren't simply a background detail.
+They're explored for their emotional and social effects, rather than a mechanism for explaining mysterious robot behavior.

+### What doesn't work

+The series does a lot of interesting world-building, and sets up a larger set of mysteries, but doesn't explore them in the anime.
+As a result, there's a lack of closure.
+Masaki receives some emotional closure, but Rikuo's growing understanding of the plight of the robots doesn't get a similar conclusion.

+### Conclusion

 "Time of Eve" would make a wonderful companion piece to darker fare like "Ex Machina", and like the titular cafe, sits comfortably in the shadows and spaces left by larger, more violent or dystopian works.
 It's light without being inconsequential, with a simple premise that could drive a full-length series.

+[Three Laws of Robotics]: https://en.wikipedia.org/wiki/Three_Laws_of_Robotics